Secured vs Unsecured Loans: What's the Difference?

 What happens if you can't pay back the loan for unsecured and secured loans?

-One of the drawbacks of a secured loan is that if you have trouble paying back your secured loan, the lender may take the collateral you put up for the loan.
+One of the drawbacks of a secured loan is that if you have trouble paying it back, the lender may take the collateral you put up for the loan.
 For example, a car may be re-possessed if the loan payments are not made on a timely basis.
-When you have trouble repaying an unsecured loan, you run into higher interest rates and fees that make repayment even more difficult.
-Lenders typically give you warnings and time to pay or options for special plans.
-It’s important to communicate with your lender about issues you are having or contact a reputable credit counseling agency for help.

 How can you qualify for a personal loan?

-Different lenders have different requirements for loan qualifications, Generally, those qualifications include a mix of the same factors: your credit history and credit score, income and your ratio of debt to income.
+Different lenders have different requirements for loan qualifications.
+Generally, those qualifications include a mix of the same factors: your credit history and credit score, income, and your ratio of debt to income.
 When they review this information, lenders are trying to determine whether you’ll be able to repay the money they lend you.
 Seeing how much you have to cover your monthly expenses helps them get a clear understanding of your financial picture.
-When you’re applying for a secured loan, your lender will also want to confirm the value, condition and ownership of your collateral.

 Interest loan rates are based on a variety of factors, and one of them is risk to the lender.
 In a higher risk loan, the lender may charge a higher interest rate, and in lower risk loans the interest rate may be lower.
-For this reason, you’ll typically see that secured personal loans have lower interest rates than unsecured loans.
+For this reason, you’ll typically see that secured loans have lower interest rates than unsecured loans.
 Secured loans are less risky to lenders, who know that borrowers are more likely to stick to the payment agreement when there is collateral at stake.

 Find out more about KeyBank loans and loan rates.